• Skip to primary navigation

 Saima Zaidi

-Karahi chicken is a vibrant and pleasing curry from the subcontinent that you will love.
+Karahi chicken is a vibrant and pleasing chicken curry.
 Made with a few readily available ingredients like tomatoes, ginger, and green chillies, it is simple enough to make on a weekday.
-Serve with thick bread like naan or white rice and a raita for a totally delicious meal!
+Serve with naan or white rice for a delicious meal!

 Print Recipe Pin Recipe